ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

   type FUN :: forall (m :: Multiplicity) ->
               forall (r1 :: RuntimeRep) (r2 :: RuntimeRep).
               TYPE r1 -> TYPE r2 -> Type
-  -- (=>) is not something that can be written unsaturated;
-  --      it's just some concrete syntax

   -- Data type declarations, used only at the type level data Multiplicity = Many | One